Did your client actually leave the UK?

 HM Revenue & Customs!

 It is all too easy to forget HM Revenue & Customs (HMRC).
-Part of the reason your client is leaving the UK may be to escape the taxman – that is, not having to do a tax return each year.
-But is that right or maybe they haven’t left the UK (for tax purposes)?
+Part of the reason your client left the UK may have been to escape the taxman – that is, to avoid having to do a tax return each year.
+But is that right, or maybe they hadn’t actually left the UK (for tax purposes)?

 Avoiding an unwanted tax investigation